VCTLabs/bruce/README.txt

 Installation
 ============

-Bruce REQUIRES Python 2.5 and pyglet latest Subversion (or 1.1 final when it's released)
+Bruce REQUIRES Python 2.5 and pyglet Subversion r2029, or 1.1 *later than beta1*
+when it's released.

 To install Bruce, run::